-When you create a responsive website, you need to use large high quality images so that the responsive functionality, resize it for different width of browser, wide screen monitor, or mobile.
+When you create a responsive website, you need to use large and high-quality images so that the responsive functionality, resize it for different width of the browser, widescreen monitor, or mobile.
 These images are usually big files and loading them take time.
-For example, you use 5 high quality 1600×400 pixels for the slider of your home page, each file will be around 400KB total of 2MB only for a slider.
-For desktop users that usually use high speed cable connection, this can be nothing, but not for a mobile user.
+For example, you use 5 high quality 1600x400 pixels for the slider of your home page, each file will be around 400KB total of 2MB only for a slider.
+For desktop users that usually use a high-speed cable connection, this can be nothing, but not for a mobile user.

 When you have a separate Mobile and Desktop, we have another scenario.
-Optimized width of images for a smartphone browser is 600 pixels.
-Now when you resize your 1600 pixel image to 600 pixel, the file size will be about 70KB and 5 image of 70KB create a total bandwidth of 350KB.
+The optimized width of images for a smartphone browser is 600 pixels.
+Now when you resize your 1600 pixel image to 600 pixels, the file size will be about 70KB and 5 images of 70KB create a total bandwidth of 350KB.
 (2MB vs 350KB).
-Now, optimizing just all images for home page, will reduce the bandwidth traffic and speed up page load time.
-The same will apply to css and other scripts.
-For a mobile version, you will not need to load css and scripts that are used for desktop version. all these will cause your pages load much faster on a mobile device.
+Now, optimizing just all images for the home page, will reduce the bandwidth traffic and speed up page load time.
+The same will apply to CSS and other scripts.
+For a mobile version, you will not need to load CSS and scripts that are used for the desktop version. all these will cause your pages to load much faster on a mobile device.

-When you have a Mobile First custom site, programmer has a full control over the css codes and will create an interface with a minimum number of css and script file.
+When you have a Mobile-First custom site, the programmer has full control over the CSS codes and will create an interface with a minimum number of CSS and script file.
 Only necessary codes and scripts will be used.
-The less css and script file your page load, the faster your page loads.
+The fewer CSS and script file your page load, the faster your page loads.

 WordPress is basically a Blog CMS.
 There are many plugins and themes that help you create a website with WordPress.
 You cannot expect the performance and functionality of a custom site from WordPress.
-Developer create Mobile First custom website specifically for you and your business.
+Developer creates Mobile-First custom website specifically for you and your business.
 This does not apply to WordPress.
-It is a general purpose Blog website that you can force it almost does that but with lots of plugins.
+It is a general-purpose Blog website that you can force it almost does that but with lots of plugins.

 It is your website, but can you imagine how an image that is optimized for mobile looks like on a desktop monitor?